-The food and beverage industry is no doubt a flourishing one, but this doesn’t mean that it doesn’t face a number of challenges, such as personnel shortage, economic crises and changing guest preferences.
-Restaurant owners need to take into account all these complications and work on them in order to improve their businesses if they want to remain relevant and profitable in 2020.
+The food and beverage industry is no doubt a flourishing one, but this doesn’t mean that it doesn’t face a number of challenges, such as personnel shortage, economic crises, and changing guest preferences.
+Restaurant owners need to take into account these complications and work on them in to improve their businesses and remain relevant in 2020.
 Let’s have a look at the restaurant industry 2020 trends.

 What follows is an overview of the changes happening in 2019 and coming into 2020 related to the food and beverage industry, and what you can do in order to adjust to them with minimal impact on your operation.